navigation

 The first task for a manager is to get him to accept the conflict.
 It is a sign of the need for change and an opportunity for development, new understanding and better internal communication.
 The manager's reaction to the conflict may escalate or reduce the intensity of the problem.
 To calm all sides in a conflict, take an objective or neutral point of view.
 Help plan what needs to be done step by step to get out of the deadlock.
 Listen actively.
 Consider how the parties to the conflict feel, what the specific problem is and how it affects individuals.

-Try to use a neutral language.
-When people are agitated, they use provocative language such as profanity, verbal abuse, and simplifications that escalate the conflict.
+Try to use neutral language.
+When people are agitated, they use provocative language such as vulgarities, triggers and simplifications that escalate the conflict.
 As a good manager, separate the person from the problem.
-View the problem as a specific behavior or set of circumstances, rather than attributing negative feelings to the whole person.
-This approach makes the problem easier to deal with.
-Try to resolve conflicts as a team it was about focusing on the future.
+See the problem as a specific behaviour or set of circumstances, rather than attributing negative feelings to an entire person.
+This approach makes the problem more manageable.
+Try to conflict resolution in the team it was about focusing on the future.
 On the principle: we have a problem, now let's think together how to solve it and avoid it in the future.

 Focus on mediation, do not persuade with authority

-Ideally, as a boss or supervisor, you should be able to teach colleagues to talk to each other and to resolve conflicts in a team without involving you.
-How can this be achieved?
+Ideally, if you are a boss or supervisor, you should be able to teach your colleagues to talk to each other a conflict resolution in the team took place without involving you.
+How do you achieve this?
 By explaining to them that their disagreement is detrimental to them and the company as a whole.
-But that is not always possible.
+But this is not always possible.
 In such situations, it is important to intervene not as a boss but as a mediator.
-Of course, it is impossible to become a neutral, independent mediator, because being part of a company you have your own opinion on the best result.
-After all, you are likely to be more effective in serving everyone's interests - yours, theirs, and their organization - if you use your mediation skills instead of your authority.
+Of course, it is impossible to become a neutral, independent mediator because, being part of the company, you have your own opinion on the best outcome.
+Nevertheless, you will probably be more effective in satisfying everyone's interests - yours, theirs and the organisation's - if you use your mediation skills instead of your authority.

 Why is it better to rely on mediation and not on your authority?
 Your coworkers are more likely to make and execute decisions if they are involved in making them.
 If you tell them what to do, they won't learn anything about resolving conflicts on their own.
 Rather, they will become more dependent on you as someone to always explain their disagreements for them.

-Of course, there are times when you will have to postpone your role as a mediator and decide how the conflict will be resolved - for example, if there are company policy issues at stake, there is an immediate risk to your business, or all other team conflict resolution methods have failed. .
-Such conflicts, however, occur sporadically.
+Of course, there will be times when you will have to defer your role as mediator and decide how the conflict will be resolved - for example, if there are company policy issues at stake, there is an imminent threat to the business at hand or all the other ways to conflict resolution in the team have failed.
+However, such conflicts do occur occasionally.

 When you need to be a conciliator

-What to do when employees expect that you will take a position as a supervisor and thus finish resolving conflicts in the team?
-For starters, you can tell your coworkers that while you have the authority to dictate a course of action on them, for example, you hope that together you will find a solution that will suit everyone.
-You can also point out that the conflicting parties or persons should spend their energy reaching an agreement, rather than trying to convince you which of their views should prevail.
+What if employees expect you, as a supervisor, to take a stand and thereby end the conflict resolution in a team?
+For a start, you can tell your colleagues that although you have the authority to impose a course of action on them, for example, you hope that together you will find a solution that suits everyone.
+You can also point out that conflicting parties or individuals should devote their energy to reaching an agreement, rather than trying to convince you which of their views should prevail.

 An important point is also accepted communication strategy.
-Is it better to meet each co-worker separately at the beginning or talk to the forum from the very beginning?
+Is it better to meet each colleague separately at the beginning or to talk on the forum from the outset?
 Both approaches have advantages and disadvantages.
-The goal is to understand both individual positions (what one claims and the other rejects) and their interests (why they make and reject certain claims).
-Conflict often carries a large dose of emotions.
-One or both of your coworkers can be seriously angry.
-Meeting each one of them will give an angry employee an opportunity to discharge himself.
-Someone else may feel intimidated by the other person, and during a face-to-face meeting, they will open up and reveal information useful in resolving the conflict
+The aim is to understand both the individual positions (what one claims and the other rejects) and their interests (why they make and reject certain claims).
+Conflict often carries a heavy dose of emotion.
+One or both colleagues may be seriously angry.
+A meeting with each individual will give the upset employee an opportunity to vent.
+Someone else may feel intimidated by the other person, and in a face-to-face meeting will open up and reveal information useful in the conflict resolution

 Team conflict resolution and disagreement

-If your team cannot reach an agreement despite all the efforts of everyone involved, you may need to talk to each colleague individually about the consequences of not reaching a solution.
-You can ask each of them: what do you think will happen if you don't agree?
+If, despite the efforts of everyone involved, the team cannot reach an agreement, you may need to talk to each collaborator individually about the consequences of not reaching a solution.
+You could ask each of them: what do you think will happen if you don't reach agreement?
 The answer will probably be: I don't know.
-The only way to maintain control over the outcome of a conflict is to resolve it yourself.
-However, if employees are unable to do it, there is nothing else to do - as the boss, you have to impose your opinion, i.e. implement a solution that is in the best interest of the company.
-Be sure to explain why you made this decision and explain that it is not your desired path of conflict resolution in the team.
-Perhaps the next time the employees will find an agreement on their own, without your intervention.
+The only way to retain control over the outcome of a conflict is to resolve it yourself.
+However, if employees are unable to do this, there is nothing else left to do - as the boss, you must impose your opinion, i.e. implement a solution that is in the best interests of the company.
+Remember to explain why you have made the decision you have made and explain that this is not your desired path conflict resolution within the team.
+Perhaps next time the employees will gain the confidence to reach an agreement themselves, without the need for your intervention.

 Do you want your team to cope with every situation? contact us, we will develop appropriate strategies.